-Officially launched in July 2020, Peacock offers thousands of hours of entertainment programming, consisting of classic movies and television series, curated channels, live sports coverage, and next-day access to current series for free, with limited ads.
-You can also upgrade to a monthly plan for even more exclusive content.
+Officially launched in July 2020, NBC's Peacock streaming service offers thousands of hours of entertainment programming, consisting of classic movies and television series, curated channels, live sports coverage, and next-day access to current series for free, with limited ads.
+You can also upgrade to a monthly Premium plan for even more exclusive content.

 Whether you're interested in trying Peacock or just want to know how it compares to other platforms, we've got you covered.
 Here's everything you need to know about Peacock.